riopapa/PhotoMemo/README.md

 With this application, you can keep some memo, place and address in photo.
 It may be useful to record food name, taste.. in some restaurant.

-It saves two photo, one is photo you shoted and the other is adding memo you spoke, place name, and address, so that you may refer later.
+It saves two photo, one is photo you shot and the other is adding memo you spoke, place name, and address, so that you may refer later.

 Information in screen shots are
 - google map place and address (you may change after gathering from google